 Video--Fred Levin Discusses Our History

-Much has changed for our law firm since it was formed more than sixty years ago.
+Much has changed for our law firm since it was formed more than sixty-five years ago.
 Reubin Askew, one of the two founders, went on to become a two-term governor for the State of Florida and candidate for President of the United States.

 The firm now has 40 lawyers; has successfully represented thousands of clients throughout the country; and has received jury verdicts and settlements in excess of $4 billion.